Employer of Record in Italy

 In Italy, work permits and visas are crucial for employers hiring non-EU foreign workers or relocating employees.
 The process involves obtaining a work permit, known as a Nulla Osta, submitting applications, and complying with annual quotas under the Decreto Flussi.
 The primary work visas available include the Self-Employment Visa, Employee Work Visa, Intra-Company Transfer Visa, Seasonal Work Visa, and the EU Blue Card for highly skilled professionals.

 Employers are responsible for sponsorship, ensuring all requirements such as valid employment offers, proof of financial stability, and health insurance are met.
-Additionally, Italy is exploring options for a digital nomad visa to attract remote workers.
+Additionally, Italy has implemented a digital nomad visa since April 2024, allowing highly qualified remote workers from non-EU countries to live in Italy for up to one year with the possibility of renewal.
 Adhering to these processes and requirements helps ensure compliance with Italian labor regulations.

 Annual Leave & Company Policies In Italy